Best Outdoor Wood Sealers – Reviews and Buyer’s Guide

 • Water-based

-• Provides good scratch resistance
+• Good scratch and impact resistance

 Cons